Framer is for Mac only. Get notified when we launch a Windows version.

 Parent & Child

 It is important to understand the concept of this relationship.
 For example, placing a circle inside of a rectangle makes the rectangle the parent of the circle.
 The circle then becomes the child of the parent, along with any other layer placed within the rectangle.
-In this way, an artboard is a parent of a navigation bar which is in turn the parent of multiple children, which can include header text, battery icon and menu icon.
+In this way, a frame is a parent of a navigation bar which is in turn the parent of multiple children, which can include header text, battery icon and menu icon.

 Once this parent-child relationship has been established, child layers will always mimic the behavior of its parent layer.
 If you resize, reposition or move the parent layer, the child layer(s) will follow suit.
 This is extremely handy when it comes to scaling your design across multiple screen sizes.